Four-Alarm Queens Village Fire Claims Five

 State Sen. Leroy Comrie (D-St. Albans) said that he was “heartbroken” by the news.
 He reminded his constituents to check for any discrepancies in their homes to ensure safety.

-Both Comrie and Miller said that they will be working towards having a community discussion about fire safety, with Miller hosting a community town hall sometime in the near future.

-On Monday, Tuesday and Wednesday, FDNY officials will continue community outreach in Queens Village.
-A fire safety education unit will be stationed at 208th Street and 112th Avenue, handing out fire prevention literature and offering to install smoke detectors free of charge.
+For three days following the fire, FDNY officials continued community outreach in Queens Village.
+A fire safety education unit was stationed at 208th Street and 112th Avenue, handing out fire-prevention literature and offering to install smoke detectors free of charge.